kkamilkasperek/web-scraper/README.md

 DEBUG = False

 ```
-**Configure on which ports you want serve app in Dockerfile, entrypoint.sh and docker-compose.yaml**
+**Configure on what ports app will listen in Dockerfile, entrypoint.sh and docker-compose.yaml**
 ```yaml
     ports:
       - 8000:8000